 - a.
 Obtain all facts pertaining to the situation/interview witnesses. - b.
 Involve appropriate university officials for further investigation, discipline, referral to law enforcement authorities, or other action. - c.
-Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter). - d.
+Work directly with Communications regarding information dissemination and media contacts.
+Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter). - d.
 Consider the need to hold all-campus employee meetings. - e.
 Develop plan to facilitate rebuilding/strengthening of the University community.